greggman/vertexshaderart/README.md

 Because limits are AWESOME!
 Like 4k demos (or 1k) setting limits almost always leads to more creativity.

+## Tips

+A few tips when making art

+*   Consider making things as resolution independent as possible.

+    *   `gl_PointSize`

+        You might have a 2000x1000 desktop but someone might be viewing on a phone.
+If you set `gl_PointSize = 50.0` that might be perfect on your desktop but too big for a phone.

+        You could do something like this at the bottom of your shader

+            #define RESOLUTION_OF_MY_DISPLAY 2000.0
+            gl_PointSize *= resolution.x / RESOLUTION_OF_MY_DISPLAY;

+    *   `CSS` vs `Native`

+        vertexshaderart.com will automatically set the `gl.lineWidth` to `window.devicePixelRatio` if you pick `CSS`.
+        Similarly it will multiply `gl_PointSize` by devicePixelRatio if set to `CSS`.
+        It's up to you whether or not your art would be better it multiplied by devicePixelRatio.

+        For example if you want the thinnest possible lines you'd pick `Native`.
+If on the other hand you want the lines to be the same thickness on a 4000x2000 HD-DPI display vs a 2000x1000 non HD-DPI display then pick `CSS`.
+Similarly if you want points to be the same size on HD-DPI and non HD-DPI pick `CSS`.

+*   Use `vertexCount` were appropriate

+    You can certainly set a specific count and design your art around that but, if you'd like to it can be nice to try to make it self adjust.

+    Example:

+        #define POINTS_PER_CUBE 24.
+        float cubeVertexId = mod(vertexId, POINTS_PER_CUBE);  // counts vertices in a cube
+        float cubeId = floor(vertexCount / POINTS_PER_CUBE);  // counts cubes

 ## Embedding

 You can embed a piece on your blog or whatever by putting the url in an iframe.
 Example